OfficeDev/office-js-docs-pr/docs/reference/objectmodel/requirement-set-1.2/office.context.mailbox.md

 You can pass the token and an attachment identifier or item identifier to a third-party system.
 The third-party system uses the token as a bearer authorization token to call the Exchange Web Services (EWS) [GetAttachment](/exchange/client-developer/web-service-reference/getattachment-operation) or [GetItem](/exchange/client-developer/web-service-reference/getitem-operation) operation to return an attachment or item.
 For example, you can create a remote service to [get attachments from the selected item](/outlook/add-ins/get-attachments-of-an-outlook-item).

-To call `getCallbackTokenAsync`, **ReadItem** is the minimum permission level your app can specify in its manifest.
+To call the `getCallbackTokenAsync` method, **ReadItem** is the minimum permission level your app can specify in its manifest.

 ##### Parameters